-'''

-git config --global http.proxy http://user:password@proxy.example.com:80
+git config --global http.proxy http://user:password@proxy.example.com:80 curl manpage, git config documentation

-'''

-Note: The proxy setting needs to be done in context which is used to execute Weblate.
+Note: The proxy setting needs to be done in the same context which is used to execute Weblate.
 For the environment it should be set for both server and cron jobs.
 The VCS configuration has to be set for the user which is running Weblate.